traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_03.md

 ### 3. Run the processing model

 Running your processing model is very easy.
-It's just another algorithm&nbsp;!
+It's just another algorithm!
 Search for it in the processing toolbox by typing it's name (`bike vs car`) and double click on it.

 Choose the `my restaurants` layer as input, and click run.